svermeulen/text-to-colorscheme/README.md

 # text-to-colorscheme

-A neovim plugin that allows the user to generate new colorschemes by simply providing a text prompt (using OpenAI's ChatGPT API)
+A neovim plugin that allows the user to generate new colorschemes by simply providing a text prompt (using OpenAI's ChatGPT API).
+Play the following GIF to see what the generated themes can look like:

 ![Plugin usage example](https://i.imgur.com/XGQgzPV.gif)